rkbalgi/isosim/README.md

 Iso Websim is a ISO8583 simulator built using golang (http://golang.org).
 It provides a simple interface to load ISO specifications.
 The specifications themselves are defined in text file (more information on developing your own specs can be found in (https://github.com/rkbalgi/isosim/blob/master/specs/isoSpecs.spec) file which you can use as a template to start with.

-You can load an existing trace or create an ISO message from scratch and send it to an ISO host (identified by host and a port).
+You can load an existing trace or create an ISO message from scratch and send it to an ISO host.

 The main program is started by the file cmd/isosim/isosim.go

 ### Disclaimers and bugs that I know of
-* __:warning: Please note that this application has been tested on chrome only (version 51.0.2704.103).__
+* __:warning: Please note that this application has been tested on chrome browser only.__

 ### Usage:
 ```